returnmagic/Backend-Customization-AWS-Lambda/examples/giftcardCreate/README.md

 # `giftcardCreate` Integration
-The `giftcardCreate` integration request may be executed once a return is refunded.
-It will typically create a new gift card (or creates store credits, for example), and return it to Return Magic.
+The `giftcardCreate` request will be executed, once a return is refunded, if a gift card is needed.
+It will typically creates a new gift card, but some services will simply issue store credit to the customers.

 Return Magic will be responsible of sending a confirmation email to the customer.